-UDE MemTool comes as add-in for the Universal Debug Engine (UDE) and provides FLASH/OTP programming functionality during the complete development cycle.
-UDE MemTool can be used also as a standalone tool with a separate frontend.
-All programming functions of UDE MemTool are available for automation and scripting using the COM based object model and allow an easy integration into automatic production and test systems.
-The extension UDE Gang Programmer utilizes up to eight instances of UDE MemTool for programming multiple FLASH memory devices simultaneously.
-That saves time and optimizes resource usage in a production environment.
+All programming functions of UDE MemTool are accessible for automated use and scripting via a COM-based software API.
+This allows an easy integration into automatic production and test systems.
+The UDE Gang Programmer extension uses up to eight instances of UDE MemTool to program multiple FLASH memory devices simultaneously.
+This saves time and optimizes the use of resources in production environments.

-For communication and data transfer to the target’s on-chip FLASH or external FLASH/OTP memories via JTAG or other debug interfaces the devices UAD2pro/UAD2next/UAD3+ of the Universal Access Device-family can be used.
-Moreover UDE MemTool supports also chip-specific ASC or CAN bootstrap loaders as well as host-target communication via a standard RS232 host interface (COMx) or the K-Line interface.
+For communication and data transfer to the target’s on-chip FLASH or external FLASH/OTP memories via JTAG or other debug interfaces, the devices UAD2pro/UAD2next/UAD3+ of the Universal Access Device-family are used.
+Moreover UDE MemTool supports also chip-specific ASC or CAN bootstrap loaders as well as host-target communication via a RS232 host interface (COMx) or the K-Line interface.

 Highlights at a glance

-• Programming all or selected parts of the binary file into the memory module
+- Programming of all or selected parts of the binary file into the memory module

-• Comparing all or selected parts of the binary file with the current content of the memory module
+- Comparing of all or selected parts of the binary file with the current content of the memory module

 Support for microcontrollers with on-chip FLASH/OTP Memories including